tencentyun/intlcloud-documents/product/管理与支持/计费相关(new)/国际站文档/Billing Account/Prepay Account Freeze_intl.md

 The frozen amount is debited from the balance of cash account and complimentary account.

-### 4. Can the frozen amount be refunded immediately after the return of device?
+### 4. Can the frozen amount be refunded immediately after the return of the device?

 No. The frozen amount will be unfrozen by the settlement date (the first day) of next month, depending on the freezing policies for different products.
 You can release your service instances to unfreeze the frozen amount as well.